dsaikiran1/blog_app/README.md

 bash
 Copy
 Edit
-# For the backend
-npm install

-# For the frontend
+# For the backend & frontend
-cd client
-npm install
+npm run start
 Set Up Environment Variables:

 Backend: Create a .env file in the root directory with the following variables: